IPA.CONF(5) IPA.CONF(5)

 If some rule has the ac_list parameter, then accounting systems listed

-ter allows to create per rule accounting systems list.
+parameter allows to create per rule accounting systems list.

-specified, then the null accounting system is used.
+fied and is not inherited, then the null accounting system is used.

 Example: